sorare/api/README.md

 Should the Terms & Conditions of Sorare get updated, you might need to accept them before being able to sign in.
 Please refer to [https://sorare.com/terms_and_conditions](https://sorare.com/terms_and_conditions) to read the latest version of Sorare's terms.

-You can accept the terms without being signed in by retrieving the `tcuToken` returned by the failing `signIn` mutation:
+You can accept the terms without being signed in by retrieving the `tcuToken` returned by the failing `signIn` mutation with `must_accept_tcus` error:

 ```gql
 mutation SignInMutation($input: signInInput!) {